Jobs that require typing skills

 Touch-typing vs. hunt-and-peck

 The best typing skills come with touch-typing, or the ability to type without looking at the keyboard.
-Not only does it increase typing speed, but it helps you stay focused on the task at hand and the content you are producing, instead of the disruption caused by visually searching for keys.
-Learn more about the touch-typing method.
+Not only does touch-typing increase typing speed, but it helps you stay focused on the task at hand and the content you are producing.
+This is especially the case when you contrast it with the hunt-and-peck method, where a high degree of disruption is caused by visually searching for keys.
+Learn more about touch-typing.

 The history of typing